siran/writing/posts/A New Vision On Money/2024-08-29-a-new-vision-on-money--intro-for-dev.to.md

 ---
-title: A new vision on money (intro for Dev.to)
+title: A New Vision Of Money (intro for Dev.to)
 date: 2024-08-29 10:42:29
 tags:
   - money